OctoPrint/OctoPrint/docs/events/index.rst

    **Note:** Name changed in version 1.1.0

 TransferDone
-   A GCODE file transfer to SD has finished.
+   A file transfer to the printer's SD has finished.

    Payload: